 “Standing on the frontlines with my mother, I learned a lot about the gaps in terms of treatment.
 I knew we can and should do better.
 So that’s what I decided I was going to do.”

-Bitan’s mother, sadly, passed away two years ago.
+Bitan’s mother, sadly, passed away a few years ago.
 But the result of Bitan’s fortitude would make any Jewish mother proud.

 Imagene, the startup Bitan founded in 2020 with Jonathan Zalach and Shahar Porat, has developed technology that can conduct a full molecular analysis on a digitized biopsy image in real time and return a result in minutes, instead of the current situation of a few weeks.

 How does Imagene do it?
 AI, of course.